t1/junit-5-structure-demo/README.md

 # Structured JUnit 5 Testing

-Automated tests are critical to any reasonable software project.
+Automated tests, in Java most commonly written with JUnit, are critical to any reasonable software project.
 Some even say that test code is more important than production code, because it's easier to recreate the production code from the tests than the other way around.
 Anyway, they are valuable assets, so it's necessary to keep them clean.